davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 ---
 layout: post
-title:  Use the "Ten Simple Rules for Reproducible Computational Research" in R
+title:  The "Ten Simple Rules for Reproducible Computational Research" are easy to reach for R users
 categories:
     - R
     - Reproductible research